Find out what you need for every room in the house!

-You may be thinking that this no frills space doesn’t really need much to get you buy, but that’s a misconception.
+You may be thinking that this no-frills space doesn’t really need much to get you by, but that’s a misconception.
 Bathrooms happen to be one of the first places potential buyers look when considering whether or not they buy a property.
 Making your bathroom look beautiful may boost the value of your property.
-It also makes it a heck of a lot nicer for you to use everyday.
+It also makes it a heck of a lot nicer for you to use every day.

 If you’ve ever been in a bathroom that doesn’t have a bin, you definitely know how essential this item is.
 Choose something simple and discrete, or add a bit of flair with an over the top bin that makes a statement.
 Just make sure it goes with the overall style you’re trying to achieve.

 Another one of those items that wreak havoc when they’re missing.
 Load up on soft, cushy towels that will make getting out of the bath or shower all the better.